NimaGhP/NimaGhP/README.md

 ## Introduction

 Greetings!
-I'm Nima Ghasemi Parvin, a dedicated software engineer and a lifelong learner with roots in Software Engineering from Azad University of Tabriz.
+I'm Nima Ghasemi Parvin, a dedicated software engineer and a lifelong learner.
 I am currently advancing my knowledge and expertise through a Master's program in Computer Engineering at Yalova University, Turkey.

 ## Academic and Professional Journey

-🎓 With a Bachelor's degree in Software Engineering and now pursuing my Master's, I am continuously honing my skills in computer science.
+now pursuing my Master's, I am continuously honing my skills in computer science.
 My journey is one that is perpetually aimed towards understanding the depths of programming and its practical applications.

 ## Current Focus